On Sunday, June 29, the Associated Press ran the following headline: "Greek Banks will not open Monday."

 "If God had not meant them to be shorn, he would not have made them sheep!"

-Gold and silver are free of counterparty risk and provide protection from the ravages of incompetent, untrustworthy financial houses, cynical politicians, and government agencies at all levels.
+Gold and silver are free of counterparty risk and protect from the ravages of incompetent, untrustworthy financial houses, cynical politicians, and government agencies at all levels.
 Like the bandit leader in the movie, all they want from you and yours is "Just a little bit more."

 As the global and domestic situation continues to unravel, will you be an eagle – or a sheep?